cakephp/docs/en/views/cells.rst

 Using Helpers inside a Cell
 ===========================

-Since cells have their own View scope they don't share they helpers defined in `src/View/AppView.php`.
+Since cells have their own View scope they don't share the helpers defined in `src/View/AppView.php`.
 You need to load those helpers again inside your cell::

     namespace App\View\Cell;